JustAidanP/AdventCoding-2018/README.md

 Day 17 - 'DotPattern.py':<br>
     -Creates a fractal pattern of dots with python's turtle<br>
     -Creates a pattern that will fill the turtle screen<br>
+Day 18 - 'Frogger.py':<br>
+    -The beginnings of a frogger game in python<br>
+    -Uses python's turtle<br>
+    -Includes collider and road objects for the game, uses Vector from Day 1<br>